petercrippsIBM/art-ledger/README.md

 $ npm install -g composer-cli@0.19.5
 ```

-**Version 0.19.x of the Hyperledger Composer tools are currently the versions that work with Hyperledger Fabric 1.1.**
+**Version 0.19.5 of the Hyperledger Composer tools are the latest versions that work with Hyperledger Fabric 1.1, currently used on IBM Blockchain Starter Plan.**

 You will also need an editor to create new files.
 I use Atom which you can get [here](https://atom.io).
 You can also get a plugin for Atom for working with Composer which will give you syntax highlighting that you can get [here](https://github.com/hyperledger/composer-atom-plugin).
 Another good editor is VScode which you can get [here](https://code.visualstudio.com/download).